 Clash of the Titans: Amazon vs. Google vs. Microsoft

 The race to become the market-share leader in the public cloud computing industry has remained relatively unchanged in the last few years.
-Industry leaders are continuously expanding their reach, improving products, and adding to their service offerings to differentiate themselves in a highly competitive market expected to reach $482 billion USD in 2022.
+Industry leaders are continuously expanding their reach, improving products, and adding to their service offerings to differentiate themselves in a highly competitive market forecast by Gartner to reach $591.8 billion USD in 2023.

 The market’s growth was accelerated in 2020 with the onset of COVID-19, which resulted in many companies shifting to a work-from-home environment and adapting to new business models.
 Keeping in line with the pandemic trend, total revenue and IT spending continue to move from traditional solutions to cloud solutions rapidly.
 This unprecedented growth is not expected to subside soon and poses an excellent opportunity for cloud computing providers to gain market share and increase revenue as adoption and demand grow.

-As of Q4 2021, three well-known tech giants – Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) – continue to dominate the public cloud market, capturing a collective 64%, according to Statista.
+As of Q3 2022, three well-known tech giants – AWS, Azure, and GCP – continue to dominate the public cloud market, capturing a collective 66%, according to Synergy Research Group.
 AWS leads the pack with more market share than its two largest competitors combined, holding 34% as of Q3 2022.
 In 2021, the company continued to outperform analysts’ predictions with its accelerated growth in the marketplace – generating close to $18 billion USD in Q4 of 2021 and resulting in a 39.5% year-over-year increase.
 However, AWS’s Q3 2022 sales of $20.5 billion USD fell short of the projection for the quarter, amounting to 27% year-over-year revenue growth – its lowest since 2014.
 Organizations’ efforts to cut costs amidst rising inflation and economic uncertainty could help to explain this setback.

-Trailing behind AWS is Microsoft Azure with a 21% market share.
-Microsoft’s cloud service has seen the quickest growth in market share since 2017, when it held 14% of the cloud market, and AWS held 32%.
-As Microsoft leverages its enterprise connections and reputation to push Azure, it continues to close the gap and put pressure on AWS.
+Trailing behind AWS is Microsoft Azure, holding a steady 21% market share in 2022.
+Microsoft’s cloud service has seen the quickest growth in market share since 2017 when it held 14% of the cloud market, and AWS held 32%.
+As Microsoft leverages its enterprise connections and decades-long reputation to push Azure, it continues to close the gap and put pressure on AWS.
 Flexera’s 2022 State of the Cloud Report revealed that in several areas, Azure usage has surpassed AWS usage for the first time.
 But, with Azure reporting its lowest revenue growth rate in two years at the end of 2022, there is evidence that the service provider is facing a similar set of obstacles as AWS.

-Like Azure, GCP is increasing its market share year-over-year, from 8% in 2020 to 10% in 2021.
+Like Azure, GCP is increasing its market share year-over-year, from 10% in 2021 to 11% in 2022.
 However, GCP is the only provider in the top three known to operate at a financial loss – a consistent trend since its launch in 2008.
-Despite its operating loss, GCP claims to remain focused on a longer-term path to profitability by aggressively investing in its services.
+Despite its operating loss, GCP claims to focus on a longer-term path to profitability by aggressively investing in its services.
 According to Forrester’s 2023 predictions, Google may acquire a reputable technology service provider in the coming year to increase enterprise presence and competitive potential for GCP.

-Azure and GCP trail behind AWS in terms of market share and revenue, but AWS is not the best option for all businesses.
-Each business has specific needs and goals, and each cloud provider has particular advantages and disadvantages that set them apart.
-Check out our latest guide where we compare and contrast the three largest cloud providers to aid you in making the best decision for your business.
+Although Azure and GCP trail behind AWS in terms of market share and revenue, this doesn’t mean that AWS is the best option for all businesses.
+Each business has specific needs and goals, and each cloud provider has particular advantages and disadvantages that set them apart from the rest.
+This guide will compare and contrast the three largest cloud providers to aid you in making the best decision for your business.

 How Wizeline Can Help